 The classification of media objects, such as text, images and videos, is the concern of library classification systems which organise the objects according to some predefined subject structure.
 For example, the most widely used library classification (taxonomic) systems, at least in the English speaking world, are the Library of Congress Classification and Dewey Decimal Classification systems.
-However the process of assigning (indexing) an object to a given category (or categories) in the classification such general classification schemes may not suit the requirements of the individual who wishes to identify and retrieve the classified objects.
+However the process of assigning (indexing) an object to a given category (or categories) in the classification is a laborious process involving careful consideration of the object's content.
+In addition such general classification schemes may not suit the requirements of the individual who wishes to identify and retrieve the classified objects.
 For specific domains or users alternative classification schemes may better suit their requirements and there may not be a ready mapping between the general and specific classification.
 Therefore research has focused on automatic approaches to facilitate the process of classification of objects according to their content.